WakeskaterX/QuadPong/Readme.md

 *Notes*:

 At the moment the game does not support multiplayer, that's coming next.
 When you start up a new game you will play against 3 computer controlled players.

+Also, you can edit the game settings in app/config/settings.json to fiddle around with the gameplay.
+It'll change on the client side too.